Graph-Learning-Benchmarks/gli/CONTRIBUTING.md

         - `val ratio` (optional): the ratio of validation set size in `num_sampels`
 		- `test_ratio` (optional): the ratio of test set size in `num_sampels`
 		- `num_samples` (optional): total number of samples
-    - There could be three types of split.
+    - There could be three types of data split.
       - Fixed split: A fixed data split is associated with the task.
 Task configuration file should specify `train_set`, `val_set` and `test_set`. `num_folds` should be set to 1 or omitted.
       - Fixed multi-split: Multiple fixed data splits are associated with the task.
 Task configuration file should specify `train_set`, `val_set`, `test_set` and `num_folds`.
       - Random split: No fixed data splits come with the task.
 Task configuration file should specify `train_ratio`, `val_ratio`, `test_ratio` and `num_samples`.